Dynamic pages overview

 - A standard or custom object as a data source.

 After you create your dynamic content modules, they can be inserted into any page that includes a drag and drop area.
-In the page editor, content creators can edit the page’s layout and general content by adding or editing page modules.
-Similar to a template, any updates made to the page’s layout or general content will apply to the listing page as well as the details pages.
+To edit how the data is displayed, you'll need to update the modules or template you've created.
+If the template includes any other drag and drop areas, you can edit the page's non-dynamic content within the page editor.
+Any updates made to the dynamic or non-dynamic content will apply to both the listing page and the details pages, similar to editing a template.

 Because the dynamic page content is coming from CRM object records, you manage dynamic page content the same way you would manage other CRM records.
 For example, you can edit dynamic page content by editing or deleting individual records in HubSpot.
 Similarly, you can manage content in bulk by importing or bulk editing records.